vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/windows_cells.md

 ### D: drive?

-Windows cells do not have multiple paritions or drives.
+Windows cells do not have multiple partitions or drives.
 Traditionally with bare metal Windows Servers you would reserve the C: drive for the OS and D: drive for programs etc. With completely virtualized environments along with the short lived nature of Windows cells this advice no longer provides any benefits.
 While you could add another drive to your stemcell buildout process, it's not recommended or supported.

 ### .NET Versions

 It's recommended that the latest version of .NET be installed on your stemcell.
-Unfortunately the way the .NET 4.x framework and CLR are installed is globall at the cell level.
-While the mutlitude of .NET versions are generally backwards compatible, applications pushed to Cloud Foundry can only target the latest version already deployed on the cell.
+Unfortunately the way the .NET 4.x framework and CLR are installed is global at the cell level.
+While the multitude of .NET versions are generally backwards compatible, applications pushed to Cloud Foundry can only target the latest version already deployed on the cell.
 This is different for .NET Core where the CLR version is independently deployed along with the application and doesn't require that it be preinstalled by a Cloud Foundry operator.

 ### Remote Cell Access